oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 properties:
   nested: {$outer_func: [{$inner_func: [iarg1, iarg2]}, oarg2]}
 ```
-To allow for strings that are not function names to start with \$, the
-dollar sign can be escaped by using \$\$ (two consecutive dollar
-characters).
 The following snippet shows escaped strings in a map that
 do not represent function calls:
 ```
 properties: